Rumpunzel/rpg-thingy/playing-the-game/assets/index.md

 # Crafting Assets

-You can create new assets and improve existing assets while [Resting](resting#crafting).
+You can create new assets and improve existing assets while resting.
 Most of the time this creates a Craft test but sometimes a different skill might be created such as Influence to create, for example, an `Agreement with the Red Council` asset.

 To create an asset with quality raring **1** is a test difficulty **1** test.